It’s more than possible. I’ve talked before about how an antenna amplifier isn’t the answer to every single problem. We all remember this guy:

 This has reduced the need for amplifiers for many people, but there are still several cases where an amplifier does help.
 Using a preamplifier will give you more signal, and if you’re using a low-noise amplifier like we find in Televes antennas, it will give some benefit in fringe areas.

 The most important thing is making sure the amplfier isn’t actually hurting you

 How can you know ahead of time that your antenna will benefit from an amplifier?
 If you are using a 4-way or 8-way splitter, an amplifier will probably benefit you.
 Signals that are a long distance away sometimes respond well to amplification, and sometimes not.
 If all your signals are within 30 miles or so, and you’re not using splitters, you probably don’t need an amp.

 The best thing to do is get a system that works well with or without amplification.
-Our Televes antennas use “passive amplification.”
-By that we mean, they work whether or not the amplifier is powered.
+Our Televes antennas will work whether or not the amplifier is powered.
 Many competitors’ amplified antennas will stop working if there is no power.
 If you unplug the power adapter (or if you don’t even use the power adapter) the antenna still works.
 Other antennas don’t have this feature and you’re stuck using the amplifier whether you need it or not.
-If you choose a different brand of antenna, it’s usually best buy an antenna without a built-in amplifier so you can do tests with and without the amplifier in place.
+There are people who will tell you to buy an antenna without a built-in amplifier.
+That way you can do tests with and without the amplifier in place.
 This is pretty sound advice, I admit.
 But it’s not always possible to get the antenna you want that way.
 Are you ready for some advice?